smartcontractkit/solana-starter-kit/README.md

 solana-keygen pubkey id.json
 ```

-Next, airdrop some SOL tokens into your new account.
-We will need to call this twice, because the Devnet faucet is limited to 2 SOL, and we need approximately 4 SOL.
+Next, airdrop 5 SOL tokens into your new account.
 Be sure to replace both instances of <RECIPIENT_ACCOUNT_ADDRESS> with your wallet's public key from the previous step:

 ```
-solana airdrop 2 $(solana-keygen pubkey ./id.json) --url https://api.devnet.solana.com && solana airdrop 2 $(solana-keygen pubkey ./id.json) --url https://api.devnet.solana.com
+solana airdrop 5 $(solana-keygen pubkey ./id.json) --url https://api.devnet.solana.com
 ```

 Next, build the program: